As any experienced fix and flipper will tell you, foreclosure properties can often be picked up at a low price and flipped for a high profit.

 4. Appraisal and Title (And Then You Get To Work!)

-Once the deal is submitted, your hard money lender orders an appraisal and a title search.
+Once the deal is submitted, your private money lender orders an appraisal and a title search.
 Once the appraisal is ordered, it’s time for you to get to work.

 Get a contractor in and fill out a scope of work.
 This will help the appraisal company know exactly what kind of work you’re planning.
-After that, they’ll be able to generate an accurate ARV for the foreclosure property.
+After that, they’ll be able to ARV (after repair value) for the foreclosure property.

 Once the appraisal comes back with an ARV that is sufficient to get the deal done and the title comes back clear, we connect attorneys, run the final numbers and schedule a closing date.